panrafal/grunt-fileprocess/README.md

 Callback function called for every file.
 Parameters are:

 - `file` - grunt's file object
+- `done` - function to call when processing is done

+Callback has access to `this` with:
-- `execute` - function executing shell commands (according to tasks's options)
+- `execute` - function to execute shell commands (according to tasks's options)

 #### stdout